Japanese occupation of West Sumatra: Administration

 Sumatra in the occupation government structure was initially under the military control of the Singapore-based 25th Army.
 However, the 25th Army Command concluded that it was not possible to govern Sumatra from its headquarters in Singapore, especially in terms of protecting the area around vital installations.
 In subsequent developments, the direction of the war from the beginning of 1943 was unfavorable for the Japanese.
 On various Pacific fronts, the Japanese army began to be pushed back and the initiative for attack lay with the Allies.
 This circumstance forced the Japanese Army Command for the "Southern Area" to shift its main focus of policy from consolidating power in the newly occupied areas to a defensive strategy against possible Allied counterattacks.
-After a feud between Yaheita Saito and Shigenori Kuroda, Chief of Staff of the Southern Army, over the issue of relocating the 25th Army to Sumatra, the headquarters of the 25th Army was moved from Singapore to Bukittinggi in Sumatra in May 1943.
+After a feud between Yaheita Saito and Shigenori Kuroda, Chief of Staff of the Southern Army, over the issue of relocating the 25th Army to Sumatra, a decision was made to separate Sumatra and Malaya on 20 April 1943.
+The headquarters of the 25th Army was moved from Singapore to Bukittinggi in Sumatra in May 1943.
 Consequently, Sumatra, which had previously been attached to Malaya, was made a self-governing unit.
 Recognizing Sumatra's potential to support the Japanese economy and military in the face of Allied forces, the Japanese separated Sumatra from Malaya on 1 May 1943.
 The 25th army took direct control of the city, later renaming it from Stadsgemeente (Fort de Kock) to Bukittinggi-Si Yaku Sho (ブキティンギ市役所) and expanded the city limits for their needs.
 The city area Padang, was expanded to include the entire onderdistrict of Padang, thus Marapalam and Ulak Karang are included in the City of Padang City plus Seberang Padang, Teluk Bajur, Bukit Air Manis, and Gunung Pangilun, with a population of 78,000 people.
 The city was selected as the headquarters of the 25th Army due to its strategic and isolated location.
 Its hilly topography, flanked by towering mountains and valleys, most notably Sianok Canyon, offered natural defensive advantages, making it an ideal base for military operations during the Japanese occupation and fit for guerrilla warfare whether the necessity arrives in case of an allied landing on Sumatra.